 Best of all, the startup costs for your new business can be incredibly low, often requiring nothing more than a laptop, a website and the desire for success.

 A strong online presence will drive the success of your business.
-GoDaddy Website Builder makes it easy to create a beautiful, effective website in under an hour.
+Websites + Marketing makes it easy to create a beautiful, effective website in under an hour.
 Bonus: You can start for free.

 If you’re not completely sure about what kind of home business you’d like to start, then use the following list for inspiration.